michael2747-j/HEAT/README.md

 The HEAT Windows App is a modern desktop application for Windows 10/11, built as part of the cross-platform HEAT project.
 This app provides a native Windows experience using WinUI 3 and .NET, delivering a sleek Fluent UI interface and robust performance.
 It serves as the Windows client in the HEAT suite, offering full feature parity with its mobile counterpart and optionally integrating with shared C++ modules for heavy-duty tasks.

 Key points: The Windows app branch contains all code specific to the Windows implementation.
-It shares core logic concepts with the Android app (via common C++ modules) while tailoring the user experience to Windows.
+It shares core logic concepts with the Android app (via common C# modules) while tailoring the user experience to Windows.
 Whether you’re running standalone or alongside other platform apps, the Windows app ensures a consistent and responsive experience for HEAT users on the desktop.

 Tech Stack 🛠